legend-exp/remage/docs/rmg-commands.md

 * `EdepCutHigh` – Set an upper energy cut that has to be met for this event to be stored.
 * `SetEdepCutLow` – Set a lower energy cut that has to be met for this event to be stored.
 * `SetEdepCutHigh` – Set an upper energy cut that has to be met for this event to be stored.
+* `PreClusterOutputs` – Pre-Cluster output hits before saving
+* `CombineLowEnergyElectronTracks` – Merge low energy electron tracks.
 * `SetPreClusterDistance` – Set a distance threshold for the bulk pre-clustering.
 * `SetPreClusterDistanceSurface` – Set a distance threshold for the surface pre-clustering.
+* `SetPreTimeThreshold * Set a time threshold for` – pre-clustering.
 * `SetSurfaceThickness` – Set a surface thickness for the Germanium detector.
+* `SetElectronTrackEnergyThreshold` – Set a energy threshold for tracks to be merged.
 * `AddDetectorForEdepThreshold` – Take this detector into account for the filtering by /EdepThreshold.
 * `DiscardPhotonsIfNoGermaniumEdep` – Discard optical photons (before simulating them), if no edep in germanium detectors occurred in the same event.
 * `StoreSinglePrecisionPosition` – Use float32 (instead of float64) for position output.
 * `StoreSinglePrecisionEnergy` – Use float32 (instead of float64) for energy output.
 * `DiscardZeroEnergyHits` – Discard hits with zero energy.
 * `StoreTrackID` – Store Track IDs for hits in the output file.
-* `PreClusterOutputs` – Pre-Cluster output hits before saving
 * `StepPositionMode` – Select which position of the step to store

 ### `/RMG/Output/Germanium/EdepCutLow`